Science and technology in Morocco: Technopolis project

 spaces.
-Several companies have started operating in the park, including Nemotek Technologie, EDS-HP, Cleanroom, Alcatel and many others.
+Several companies have started operating in the park, including Nemotek Technologie, EDS-HP, Cleanroom, and Alcatel.
 In 2009 Technopolis Oujda started construction, the first phase is to be completed in 2011.
 The technopolis includes four main components: “CleanTech” industrial and logistical park, a services center (off-shoring and services), a commercial platform (retail park and showrooms), and a training campus.
 The project is expected to create 20,000 job opportunities.

-At the time of the launch of Technopolis Rabat, only six African countries (Morocco, Egypt, Senegal, Madagascar, Tunisia and South Africa) had initiated programmes to develop technology parks as part of their strategy for sustainable development.
+At the time of the launch of Technopolis Rabat, only six African countries (Morocco, Egypt, Senegal, Madagascar, Tunisia and South Africa) had initiated programs to develop technology parks as part of their strategy for sustainable development.

 Policy framework, 2009–2025

 Vision for education and research

-In 2009, the National Strategy for the Development of Scientific Research to 2025 recommended raising the secondary enrolment rate from 44% to at least 80% and the tertiary enrolment rate for 19–23 year-olds from 12% to over 50% by 2025.
+In 2009, the National Strategy for the Development of Scientific Research to 2025 recommended raising the secondary enrollment rate from 44% to at least 80% and the tertiary enrollment rate for 19–23 year-olds from 12% to over 50% by 2025.
 As of 2014, unemployment remained high, at over 9% and about 41% of the labour force lacked any qualification.